UPDATE: THE BOOK REVIEW REGISTRY IS CLOSED UNTIL FURTHER NOTICE

 Five Stars – Amazing, Outstanding

 This book was hard to put down and is highly recommended.
 It was well-written, wasn’t preachy, included fully developed characters who were relatable and realistic, masterful use of language, an engaging plot, and a satisfying ending.

 Four Stars – Very Good

 This book is delightful and well worth the read.
 Great story with only minor weaknesses that may include aspects of plot/dialogue/character development.

 Three Stars – Nice

 This book was lovely.
-The writing and storytelling are sound, but several aspects could be improved.
-The author may have too many editing/typo errors, too much telling, or I couldn’t get into the story as much as I’d hoped, but it was enjoyable.
+The plot was enjoyable, the characters liked, and the writing and storytelling were overall sound, though several aspects could be improved.
+The author may have too many editing/typo errors, too much telling, or I could not get into the story as much as I had hoped, but the book is enjoyable.

 Two Stars – Not Recommended: